Kotor, Montenegro Port Guide

 - A light jacket or sweater for cooler evenings, especially in spring and fall.

-- Sunscreen and sunglasses for protection against the sun during summer months.
+- Sunscreen and a hat for protection during sunny summer days.

-- A reusable water bottle to stay hydrated while exploring.
+- A reusable water bottle to stay hydrated while touring.

 Heads Up